-- The Panel endorses the Department of Planning and Environment's approach for dealing with legacy issues and evolving knowledge bases whereby: - the management plans for longwall panels at Dendrobium and Metropolitan mines are being approved on an incremental basis that provides for considering existing and emerging information and knowledge gaps that have the potential to jeopardise compliance with performance measures - conditions are attached to approved Subsidence Management Plans and Extraction Plans that require mine operators to undertake a range of investigations and monitoring and engage independent experts to review and prepare advice to address geotechnical and hydrogeological information and knowledge gaps - some mining applications are being referred to independent experts and bodies, including the Panel, for advice
+- The Panel endorses the Department's approach for dealing with legacy issues and evolving knowledge bases whereby: - the management plans for longwall panels at Dendrobium and Metropolitan mines are being approved on an incremental basis that provides for considering existing and emerging information and knowledge gaps that have the potential to jeopardise compliance with performance measures - conditions are attached to approved Subsidence Management Plans and Extraction Plans that require mine operators to undertake a range of investigations and monitoring and engage independent experts to review and prepare advice to address geotechnical and hydrogeological information and knowledge gaps - some mining applications are being referred to independent experts and bodies, including the Panel, for advice. - The Panel acknowledges the concern of some community groups about 'approval creep' where it is perceived that a mine may gain approval by continued limited approvals whereas the community may favour complete rejection of the mining project.
+For approved projects, such as the current Dendrobium or Metropolitan mining areas, incremental approvals allow for better understanding and management of mining impacts.175